dojscart/remote-payments-developer-docs/docs-site/docs/development-resources/api-keys.md

 import CardSnippet from '../snippets/_generate-keys.mdx';

 The Dojo API uses [Basic HTTP auth](https://en.wikipedia.org/wiki/Basic_access_authentication), to authenticate requests you'll need to provide your API key.
+Use [Developer Portal](portal/portal.md) to create a key, or delete an existing key.

 ## Key format